maia-cybar/entropy-estimation-and-language-modelling-for-various-languages-using-social-media-/README.md

 #### Social Media Data
 For the Social Media data, Twitter was used as the main source.
 The data was collected using scraping, streaming and Twitter API.
 A total of around 200-300 million tweets were collected, using different methods.
 #### Computer Language Data
 For the Computer Language data, the data was collected using GitHub API.
-Also data was srapped from …. ,  CodeNet is a large-scale, high-quality dataset of programmatic source code.
+Also data was srapped from John Burkardt page ,  John Burkardt is a large-scale, high-quality dataset of programmatic source code.
 It contains 14M code samples from 55 programming languages

 ## Data Acquisition
 Collect data from Twitter using scraping, streaming and Twitter API.